camel-chased/cls.js/README.md

 console.log( instance_1.someMethod === instance_2.someMethod ); //false
 ```
 `instance_1.someMethod` and `instance_2.someMethod` is the same method (same reference of method)
-but they are wrapped up by bound function so they no longer equal but in the end they are point to same fn
+but they are wrapped up by bounding functions so they no longer equal
+in the end they are point to same fn
 so someMethod is only once declared in memory but bounding function is declared twice here
 this is ok because bounding function is very small and do not eat a lot of memory